 You can watch me folding up and getting the inversion table ready for storage in the video at the top of this article.

 Basically what you will do is unhook the strap.
 Then you’ll grab the two pivot arms on the backrest and work the backrest free of the base.
 To make it a little easier you can also remove the footrest by loosening the screw on the back, pulling the pin, and then sliding the footrest out.
 After you’ve removed the backrest you can fold up the base and remove the pivot arms from the backrest.
 Then you can store the pieces however you would like.

 Final thoughts on the Ironman Gravity 4000 inversion table

 This is a really great inversion table.
 It’s easy to see why it’s the best selling inversion table on Amazon.

 It’s very stable.
 The parts feel like they are good quality.
 The ankle restraints and backrest are comfortable.
-The lumbar support is a nice touch that can be easily removed or adjusted.
-The inversion process is smooth and the padded handle bars make sure you feel in control at all times.
+The lumbar support is a nice touch and can be easily removed or adjusted.
+The inversion process is smooth and the padded handlebars make sure you feel in control at all times.
 You’ll need to keep in mind that it’s heavy and a little hard to store, but considering all the good things the Ironman Gravity 4000 has going for it I definitely recommend it for anyone looking to do inversion therapy.